-Raino Isto is an independent scholar, curator, and artist based in Oregon.
-He is currently arts-in-education coordinator at the Umpqua Valley Arts Association in Roseburg, OR.
-He has recently been a postdoctoral fellow at the Getty Research Institute in Los Angeles.
-Raino received his PhD in 2019 from the University of Maryland, College Park, where his dissertation focused on the development of monumental sculpture in postwar Southeastern Europe, and the continuing resonance of socialist monumentality evident in the work of contemporary artists responding to the recent past.
-From 2016 to 2018 he was coordinator and curator at the Stamp Gallery, University of Maryland’s premier contemporary art space.
-He is currently at work on a book about Socialist Realism in postwar Albania.
+Raino received their PhD from the University of Maryland, College Park, where their dissertation focused on the development of monumental sculpture in postwar Southeastern Europe, and the continuing resonance of socialist monumentality evident in the work of contemporary artists responding to the recent past.
+From 2016 to 2018 Raino was coordinator and curator at the Stamp Gallery, University of Maryland’s premier contemporary art space.
+They are currently at work on a book about realism, engaged art, the global Cold War in postwar Albania.

 Other writing projects in process or recently completed address American depictions of race in encounters with interwar Yugoslavia, images of the working classes in the context of postsocialist neoliberalism, and the transformation of science fiction and fantasy illustration between the 1960s and the 1990s.
 Their work has been published in the Journal of Contemporary Chinese Art; Third Text; Science Fiction Studies; Extrapolation; Open Philosophy; the International Journal for History, Culture, and Modernity; International Labor and Working-Class History; RACAR; ARTMargins; and The Getty Research Journal.
 Raino also has published several catalog essays on Albanian postwar art, and worked as a consultant on a municipal public art plan for Tirana.
 They are a founding member of the Laboratory for Albanian Art and Culture (LACA).